Complete Guide To The Polish Chicken Breed

 You might be wondering about the differences between hens and roosters when it comes to this particular breed.

-Well, the male vs. female Polish chicken situation is somewhat tricky.
-Before the birds are fully developed, most chicken keepers are unable to tell their Polish hens and roosters apart until the latter ones start to crow – which will usually happen between 4 to 5 months of age.
+Well, the male vs. female situation is somewhat tricky.
+Before the birds are fully developed, most backyard chicken keepers are unable to tell their Polish hens and roosters apart until the latter ones start to crow – which will usually happen between 4 to 5 months of age.

 You can always try sexing Polish chicks when they hatch, by looking at the shape of their crests.
 However, there are as many people who claim this sexing method works as there are who claim it doesn’t.
 But it’s always fun to give it a try!

 Once the birds have matured, it’s easier to distinguish roosters from hens, since roosters tend to be a bit larger and their crests more pronounced.
-Hens’ crests are also rounder in shape, while roosters’ appear more disheveled.
+For hens, it is rounder in shape, while roosters’ appear more disheveled.

 Note: Have you ever wondered when baby chicks can start going outside?
 Read all about it in our article on the subject.